Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for MLB, WNBA picks, Tuesday July 22

-Sleeper Fantasy bonus code CBSSPORTS: 100% deposit match up to $100 for MLB picks on Tuesday, Aug.
-5
+Sleeper Fantasy bonus code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Friday, August 8

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy bonus code CBSSPORTS

-A pair of red-hot National League Central foes will highlight the MLB schedule on Tuesday, and you can use the latest Sleeper Fantasy promo code, which offers new users a 100% deposit match up to $100 using the code CBSSPORTS.
-The Reds and Cubs will battle as the National League pennant chase reaches a fever pitch.
-Chicago has the second-best record in MLB, but trails Milwaukee by three games in the division, while Cincinnati trails San Diego by three games for an NL Wild Card spot.
-RBI lines could be popular plays at MLB DFS sites like Sleeper Fantasy with huge sluggers like Pete Crow-Armstrong and Elly De La Cruz looking in to knock in a few runs.
-There are also five WNBA games and six Leagues Cup matches, so there will be plenty of props and parlays to consider.
+Week 1 of the NFL preseason continues on Friday with three games on the docket, and you can use the latest Sleeper Fantasy promo code, which offers new users a 100% deposit match up to $100 using the code CBSSPORTS.
+Shedeur Sanders is expected to start at quarterback for the Browns when they battle the Carolina Panthers in Charlotte.
+Sanders' passing yardage line could be among the popular plays at NFL DFS sites like Sleeper Fantasy with quarterbacks like Bryce Young of the Panthers looking to put up impressive passing numbers in limited action.
+There will be plenty of other NFL props and NFL parlay picks to consider as well.
 Click here to get the latest Sleeper Fantasy bonus code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.